ashma01/parallelLLP/README.md

 To compute the transitive closure of a directed graph, choose option 4 and it will run the specified input file in the Driver class, from the repository.

 You may choose a different file for the algorithm, by changing the file name in the Driver class.
-We have two input files for each algorithm type.
+We have two input files for each algorithm type located in the input folder in the classpath.

 **Input Formats**